BCom Money and Finance in India Notes Study Material

 M4 = M3 + Total Post Office deposits

 These are known as ‘Money Stock Measures or measures of monetary aggregates.
-Out of the four concept of money.
-RBI emphasises only two concepts M1 and M3.
+Out of the four concepts of money.
+RBI emphasizes only two concepts M1 and M3.
 M1 is also known as ordinary money or narrow money and M3 is referred to as broad money or aggregate monetary resources of the people.
+(BCom Money and Finance in India Notes Study Material)

 (i) Narrow Concept of Supply of Money or M1

-(a) Currency with the Public (C): The currency components of money supply is composed to currency notes and coins in circulation but excludes cash held by bank.
-Currency money is legal tender money, has general acceptability and it is used in all transactions and settlement of debts.
+(a) Currency with the Public (C): The currency components of the money supply are composed of currency notes and coins in circulation but exclude cash held by the bank.
+Currency money is legal tender money, has general acceptability, and is used in all transactions and settlement of debts.
 It is also known as ordinary Money.
 Thus,

 Currency with the public (C) = Notes in circulation + Rupees coins + Small coins – Cash with the banks

 (b) Demand Deposits with the Bank (DD): It includes demand deposits with all commercial banks and cooperative banks (excluding inter-banking deposits).
 It can be created in the banks in two ways: (1) Active and (2) Passive.
-Active deposits are created when people deposits money in the banks.
+Active deposits are created when people deposit money in banks.
 These are created by the government or by the RBI.
 It is also known as “High Powered Money”.
 Passive deposits come into being when banks create deposits by sanctioning loans.
 It increases the money supply immediately.
 Passive deposits are also called, “Credit Creation” by banks.
+(BCom Money and Finance in India Notes Study Material)

-(c) Other Deposits with RBI (OD): RBI has to types of deposits – One is the deposits of the Commercial banks with the RBI and the other is the deposits of certain individuals and institutions with RBI.
+(c) Other Deposits with RBI (OD): RBI has two types of deposits – One is the deposits of the Commercial banks with the RBI and the other is the deposits of certain individuals and institutions with RBI.
+(BCom Money and Finance in India Notes Study Material)

 M1 = C + DD + OD